OF-COUNSEL

 Brussels: +32 486 92 35 84

-Bogdan Evtimov is external Of Counsel at De Minimis Law working mostly from Brussels, while closely cooperating with Geneva.
-Bogdan has an established and highly regarded practice focused on EU international trade law and policy, economic and financial sanctions, export controls, customs and rules of origin, and litigation before the EU Courts.
-He is widely recognised as one of Europe’s leading practitioners in sanctions and international trade regulation and is ranked Band 1 Europe-wide for International Trade: Export Controls & Economic Sanctions by Chambers and Partners, and Band 4 in International Trade/ WTO.
+Bogdan Evtimov is external Of-Counsel at De Minimis Law, based in Brussels.
+His practice focuses on EU international trade law, economic and financial sanctions, export controls, customs disciplines, and litigation before the EU Courts.
+Bogdan's technical capability is independently recognised by Chambers and Partners, which ranks him in Band 1 for International Trade: Export Controls & Economic Sanctions (Europe-wide) and Band 4 for International Trade/WTO.

 scope of expertise